-- residential activities: minimum 1 space per household unit - in the Inner Residential Area an existing building may be converted into two household units without provision of on-site parking, provided the existing building was constructed prior to 27 July 2000 and the development will not result in more than two household units on the site - no on-site parking is required to be provided on the properties at 9, 11, 13, 15, 17 and 19 Millward Street, Newtown - visitor parking for multi-unit developments: a minimum 1
+- residential activities: minimum 1 space per household unit - in the Inner Residential Area an existing building may be converted into two household units without provision of on-site parking, provided the existing building was constructed prior to 27 July 2000 and the development will not result in more than two household units on the site visitor parking for multi-unit developments: a minimum 1 dedicated space for every four household units for any proposal that results in 7 units or more one parking space.

 Where an assessment of the required parking standards results in a fractional space, any fraction less than or equal to 0.5 shall be disregarded.
-Any fraction of greater than 0.5 shall be counted as one parking space. dedicated space for every four household units for any proposal that results in 7 units or more
+Any fraction of greater than 0.5 shall be counted as